Jeris-Manning/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+For a server to store info about a client.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Hashes the passwords.

 - [ ] What does bcrypt do to slow down attackers?

+Hashes the data multiple times so an attacker needs to know the proper number of times to decrypt.

 - [ ] What are the three parts of the JSON Web Token?

+Header
+Payload
+Signature

 ## Minimum Viable Product